dougeby/IntuneDocs/intune/network-access-control-integrate.md

 3. Configure the NAC partner solution for certificate authentication.
 4. User connects to corporate Wi-Fi access point or makes a VPN connection request.
 5. NAC partner solution forwards the device information to Intune, and asks Intune about the device enrollment and compliance state.
-6. If the device is not compliant or not enrolled, the NAC partner solution instructs the user to enroll or fix the device compliance.
+6. If the device isn't compliant or isn't enrolled, the NAC partner solution instructs the user to enroll or fix the device compliance.
-7. The device attempts to reverify its compliance and/or the enrollment state.
+7. The device tries to reverify its compliance and enrollment state when applicable.
 8. Once the device is enrolled and compliant, NAC partner solution gets the state from Intune.
 9. Connection is successfully established which allows the device access to corporate resources.